mihnea-radulescu/quickpdfjoin/README.md

 It is written in C#, and targets .NET 8 on Linux and Windows.
 It relies on [Avalonia](https://github.com/AvaloniaUI/Avalonia), as its UI framework, and on [itext-dotnet](https://github.com/itext/itext-dotnet/), as its PDF editing library.

 Features:
-* adding, removing and clearing of input PDF files
+* adding, removing, reordering and clearing of PDF files
-* multi-selection, when adding PDF files
+* multi-selection, when adding and removing PDF files
 * joining of differently structured PDF files
 * automatic compression of the output PDF file